lavinal712/EDiT/README.md

 This repository contains:

-- A simple PyTorch implementation of EDiT
+- 🪐 A simple PyTorch implementation of EDiT
-- Training script on ImageNet with text rather than label.
+- 🛸 Training script on ImageNet with text prompt.

 ## Setup